 The minimum initial leave will be one full semester, and the maximum will be one calendar year.
 In advance, a student may request, in writing, an extension of leave.
 Under no circumstances will the total number of approved educational leaves exceed two, nor will the duration of approved educational leaves extend beyond two calendar years.

 An Educational Leave of Absence, if properly requested and processed, allows a student to satisfy the continuous enrollment requirement and therefore does not affect their good standing status.
-Students on an approved education leave of absence will continue to receive registration information and access to the system until the authorized leave time expires.
+Students on an approved education leave of absence will continue to receive registration information and access to the MyCSULB system until the authorized leave time expires.

 Graduate students who plan to enroll for credits at another institution of higher education during the leave period must obtain prior approvals for the transfer of course credits to the student's program from the department chair in question and the graduate advisor.